stephan1373/eNMS/docs/source/administration/snippets.md

 ## Profiling

-The profiling mechanism allows administrators to monitor the performance of each function within the application.
+The profiling mechanism allows admin users to monitor the performance of each function within the application.
 It provides detailed metrics to help identify performance bottlenecks and optimize execution time.

 The data can be sorted by:
 - `count`: the number of times the function has been called